Great and Unusual Online Shopping

 ---Revival Clothing (great variety in various centuries, styles -- clothing, footwear, men, women, children, etc.)

-Soft Surroundings (friend Jane says clothing is "soft and squishy, but quality not always top-notch, probably Indian and Chinese")
+• Soft Surroundings (friend Jane says clothing is "soft and squishy, but quality not always top-notch, probably Indian and Chinese"; friend Phyllis loves it)

-The Territory Ahead (beautiful, really well-made clothing for men and women--I've got a cotton shirt from them that I can wear repeatedly without ironing, the material is so good)
+• The Territory Ahead (beautiful, really well-made clothing mostly for men--I bought a cotton shirt from them that I can wear repeatedly without ironing, the material is so good)

-Uniglo HeatTech (very lightweight clothing that keeps you warm in cold weather -- brought to my attention when my friend Kristie brought a small bag out of her small purse and unfolded a down vest, which she put on as we left a theater in midwinter).
+• Uniglo HeatTech (very lightweight clothing that keeps you warm in cold weather -- brought to my attention when my friend Kristie brought a small bag out of her small purse and unfolded a down vest, which she put on as we left a theater in midwinter).
 Does Uniqlo Heattech Really Work? (review on Does It Really Work?)
 Friend Judy, tiny as a bird, thanked me greatly for it keeping her warm all winter without weighing much.

 solid catalogs, more standard fare

 With a focus on Bad English, editing, photography, etc.

 • Sweeney's Store (tee shirts to puzzle and amuse your friends)